jreisinger/mathpractice/README.md

-Mathpractice is a web application that generates exercises for practicing basic mathemathics.
-The result of the produced exercises is up to the integer supplied as URL path.
+Mathpractice is a web application that generates exercises for practicing basic mathematics.
+The generated X and Y numbers are up to the integer supplied as URL path.

 Test

 ```
+go test ./...
-go test -fuzz=Fuzz -fuzztime 10s
+go test -fuzz=. -fuzztime=10s
 ```

 Run locally